 A post shared by Demeter Trieu @ Beaming Baker (@beamingbaker) on

 In the same vein of DIY Reese’s eggs, you can make healthier homemade versions of non-Easter-specific candies too.
 If your kid likes coconut, these homemade paleo “Almond Joy” Bars look pretty awesome, and are free of gluten, dairy, and refined sugar.
 Get the Paleo Almond Joy recipe.
 (Or try this carob variation.)

 A couple of these in your basket, and you’ll squeal with pleasure, no matter how old you are.
 Get some protein, fiber, and healthy fat along with a bit of chocolate when you combine it with nuts.
 Get our Chocolate Covered Nut Jobs recipe.

 9. Sour Candy

 Vary up your kids’ Easter basket with some sour candies, but not the artificial, sugary Sour Patch Kids or similar store-bought item.
-Make these no-sugar sour fruit candies using fruit juice, gelatin, and coconut nectar.
-Get the recipe.
+Our Grapefruit Pâte de Fruit Candy recipe does contain added refined sugar, but you can also find no-sugar sour fruit candies using fruit juice, gelatin, and coconut nectar.